danmanners/personal-website/content/posts/2020-10-p3-k3s-do-zerotier-gitops.md

 - You know how to use SCP to copy remote files locally
 - Your Raspberry Pi's are running HypriotOS
 - You have basic awareness of what Helm v3 is
-- You've already set up Zerotier on your Digital Ocean node after following through part 2 of this guide
+- You've already set up ZeroTier on your Digital Ocean node after following through part 2 of this guide
 - You've migrated a domain to Digital Ocean

 -----